Anomaly in the differential cross sections at 13 TeV: Other models

-Some other models, for example \cite{Jnk-19}, developed the structure of the scattering amplitude, but in the analysis of the experimental data they do not include the specific properties of the hadron interaction at small momentum transfer - " Note that, in this paper, we treat only the strong (nuclear) amplitude separated from Coulomb forces.
-The CNI effects modify the nuclear cross-section by less than $1 \%$ for $|t| > 007$ GeV$^2$, thus, in the nuclear range, the CNI effects can be ignored" The same specific bounds were taken by one of the famous model \cite{DL-19}.
-In a recent paper they noted: " This paper applies it in its simplest form to small- $t$ data from $13.76$ GeV to $13$ TeV for total cross sections and elastic scattering at small t, namely $|t| < 0.1$ GeV$^2$" As in many others paper in \cite{DL-19} they speak only about a good fit, which are shown in different Figures.
+The same specific bounds were taken by one of the famous models \cite{DL-19}.
+In a recent paper they noted: " This paper applies it in its simplest form to small- $t$ data from $13.76$ GeV to $13$ TeV for total cross sections and elastic scattering at small t, namely $|t| < 0.1$ GeV$^2$ by including in the amplitude the exchange of the soft pomeron $|P$ of the reggeons $\rho, \omega, f2, a2$ and of two pomerons $IPIP$.
+The fit reveals no need[3] for any odderon contribution at small t."
+As in many other papers in \cite{DL-19} they speak only about a good fit, which is shown in different Figures.
 However, they do not speak about the sizes of $\chi^2$, especially in different regions of momentum transfer.
 It is interesting that in \cite{DL-19} they note " ...but the slope for 7 TeV data lies between that for 8 and 13 TeV, which is surely anomalous".
-Hence, all such models can not see some fine structure of hadron interactions which is discussed in our paper but note some anomalous behaviour of the slope.
+Hence, all such models can not see some fine structure of hadron interactions, which is discussed in our paper, but note some anomalous behavior of the slope.

 Some models include in the analysis the Coulomb-hadron interference region and note the importance of this region of $t$.
-However, in most part they are interested in the deviation of the differential cross sections from the exponential form, which leads to some "break" in the region of $-t \sim 0.15$ GeV$^2$.
-For example in \cite{Koh-Bl18} they note - "The left plot shows the non-exponential behaviour of the differential cross section for T8. ...
-The plot in the RHS shows the ratio $(T2-R)/T2$ which exhibits information of a non-exponential behaviour with advantages compared with the first plot, since is cancelled, and with it most of the normalization systematic error."
-It is interesting that they show the importance of systematic errors.
+However, in most part, they are interested in the deviation of the differential cross sections from the exponential form, which leads to some "break" in the region of $-t \sim 0.15$ GeV$^2$.
+For example, in \cite{Koh-Bl18} they note - "The left plot shows the non-exponential behavior of the differential cross section for T8. .."
+The figure is obtained subtracting from the best fit of the differential cross section with a pure exponential form $Re(f) = Aexp(Bt)$ and dividing the subtraction by this reference function.
+The dashed lines show the normalization error band in $d\sigma/dt$, which is quite large.
+The plot in the RHS shows the ratio $(T2-R)/T2$ which exhibits information of a non-exponential behavior with advantages compared with the first plot, since is cancelled, and with it most of the normalization systematic error."
+It is interesting that they show the importance of systematic errors for a good description of the differential cross sections.